+Help us maintain this centre of peace by supporting Fairfied Museum.
 London Conference offers secure online payments through PayPal.
-You can make your donations and payments through Visa, Mastercard, American Express or PayPal.
+You can make your donation through Visa, Mastercard, American Express or PayPal.
 Follow the link below to make a donation to the Fairfield Museum.

 Fairfield Museum and National Historic Site captures the past in a way that offers hope for the future.